 Fortunately, figuring out how to pay international employees isn’t something your business needs to do on its own.
-You can work with a professional employee organization (PEO) to hire and onboard team members abroad.
-A PEO acts as the employer of record for your international team, easing the burden on your accounting departments and helping you avoid any potential international payroll issues.
+You can work with an Employer of Record (EOR) to hire and onboard team members abroad.
+An EOR eases the burden on your accounting departments and helps you avoid any potential international payroll issues.

 How International Payroll Works

 International payroll has many things in common with the payroll in your company’s home country.
 You need to be sure that your method of paying your team members complies with the laws of the country and that you’re withholding and paying the appropriate amounts of tax.
 Tax considerations when paying international employees include:

 - Income tax: Your business will need to withhold the appropriate amount of federal income tax from employees’ paychecks, based on where they work, and any applicable regional, local or state income tax.